codetalker7/dotfiles/README.md

 # [`tldr pages`](https://tldr.sh/): friendly `man` pages.

 Community driven man pages.
 Must have!
 Combine this with `man`, and you'll never have to read online documentation!
+Also consider installing [`tldr++`](https://isacikgoz.me/tldr/) with this.

 # [`rclone`](https://rclone.org/)